functionland/docs/docs/functionyard/join-windows.md

 ### NFT Hodler
 1. Fill in the _Token Account ID_.
-2. Click "Join Testnet Using NFT".
+2. Click **Join Testnet Using NFT**.
 3. Sign the transaction.

 ## Join a Pool
 In the _Join a Pool_ page, click on the pool that is closest to your geographical location.
-This is to ensure data replication, writing, and reading speeds are quick for all those in the region.
+This is to ensure data replication, writing, and reading speeds are quick for everyone.

 ## View Rewards and container status
 After at least a day, the node will have earned storage rewards.
 Now, click on the _Fula taskbar icon_, to see the status of fula containers and the rewards.